vparihar01/vparihar01.github.io/_posts/2012-12-21-Tips-to-delete-remote-and-local-branch-from-git.md

 #### Step 1: First, make sure you are not on the same branch

 (eg. `develop`) which you are going to delete from the local repo also.
-Just move from that branch to another branch using
+Just move from that branch to another branch using.

 ```
 $ git checkout branch_name